sagrimstad/IDATA2304_project_g02/sprint.md

 The only thing we think we could improve, is the amount of time and effort put into the project.
 But this should not be a problem, now that we are able to prioritize it.

+## Week 2

+The progress didn't go quite as planned.
+The main problem is that we are struggling to get the hang of the project.
+We have worked the planned hours, but the project is progressing slowly or barely at all.

+Going forward, further understanding and staring to see progress is the main objective of the next sprint.
+We need small and meaningful progression to stay motivated.